Basic trigonometric Korovkin approximation for fuzzy valued functions of two variables

-\textbf{Abstract:} We prove the basic trigonometric Korovkin approximation theorem for fuzzy valued funcions of two variables and verify the approximation via the fuzzy modulus of continuity.
-Some applications concerning Fourier series of fuzzy valued functions are also given.
+\textbf{Abstract:} We prove the basic trigonometric Korovkin approximation theorem for fuzzy valued functions of two variables and verify the approximation by the help of fuzzy modulus of continuity.
+Also, we introduce double level Fourier series of fuzzy valued functions and investigate corresponding approximation through the use of Ces\`{a}ro and Abel methods of summation of infinite series.